waterbridge7/hongqiao/_pages/about.md

 News
 ------
+- Aug.
+14, 2022, Congratulations to Ying Zhou!
+Her paper "Inferring the unknown parameters in differential equation by Gaussian process regression with constraint" was successfully published in Computational and Applied Mathematics.
 - May.
 18, 2022, Contratulations to Ying Zhou for being admitted to Business School, CSU for her Ph.D!
 - Nov.
 05, 2021,  Weclome Mengyao Liu and Xiao Zhang to join the UQ&ML Team!
 They will enroll in September 2022.
 - Oct.
 15, 2021,  This persional homepage is online!